 I’m just feeling it all today and the words need to come out.
 If you were looking for silliness and light, come back tomorrow.

-I don’t have it in me today because today is Super Jake day.
+I don’t have it in me today.
+October is a hard month.

 You can’t sit with us; you can’t join our club.
 On Wednesdays we wear black.
 Every day- we wear black.